Save money on these budget home security systems

-To choose the best budget home security system, you must consider which systems will save you money upfront in equipment costs, which will in turn cut costs on long-term monitoring fees.
-Some, like the Ring Alarm system, achieve both.
-The systems on our list cut some corners compared to professionally installed security systems, but achieve excellence in particular areas without costing you thousands of dollars.
-Consider which of these bargain systems will make you feel safest.
+A classic home security system may cost you thousands upfront, plus a sizeable monthly fee for monitoring.
+Thankfully, recent smart home advances have democratized home security so that you can protect yourself with an affordable DIY kit, with or without professional monitoring.
+Among the best cheap home security systems, you'll want to start with a Ring Alarm system, which offers affordable bundles and a low monthly cost for monitoring.
+But we have plenty of alternatives depending on your budget and needs.

-- Best Overall Bargain: Ring Alarm Security Kit
+- Best overall bargain: Ring Alarm Security Kit

-- Best Bargain for Self-Monitored Cameras: Eufy Wireless Protection System
+- Cheap pro monitoring or free AI detection: Eufy Wireless Protection System

-- Best Bargain for DIY-Installed Security: SimpliSafe Home Security System
+- Best bargain for DIY-installed security: SimpliSafe 8 Piece Wireless Home Security System

-- Best for Home Automation: Abode Iota All-in-one Home Security Kit
+- Best for home automation: Abode Iota All-in-one Home Security Kit

-Best Overall Bargain: Ring Alarm Security Kit
+Best overall bargain: Ring Alarm Security Kit

-Ring Protect Plus is a shot across the bow for major security companies that charge $40–$60 a month for video monitoring and to "unlock" security features that you can't do without.
-Ring makes motion-activated notifications and live view free for self-monitoring customers, charges only $30/year for video storage, and $100/year for 24/7 professional monitoring.
-Assuming you use Ring for five years, its top-tier subscription would save you thousands of dollars compared to ADT's video-monitoring plan.
+Ring Protect Plus is a shot across the bow for major security companies that charge $40 to $60 a month for video monitoring and to "unlock" security features that you can't do without.
+Not counting per-camera monitoring, you have two main options: Ring Protect Plus and Ring Protect Pro.
+Plus lets you save clips of motion events for 60 days, with notifications warning if a person walks by or lingers outside your door.
+But if you want professionals to monitor events for suspicious behavior, the Pro plan costs more but gives you more peace of mind.

-Other security companies also tend to charge obscene amounts for security cameras, while Ring keeps them bargain-priced to compete with other wireless home security cameras on the market.
-The Ring Indoor Cam costs a mere $60, while many companies' proprietary indoor cams cost upwards of $199.
-The excellent Ring Spotlight Cam matches them at $199, but believe us when we say most companies' outdoor cams trend more towards $300–$400 without spotlights for superior night vision.
-Most importantly, Ring Cameras have strong AI performance while many proprietary cameras from home security companies lack object recognition.
+Ring Protect backs up your Ring Alarm bundle, which comes with a base station, keypad, door/window contact sensors, motion detectors, and range extender.
+You typically associate Ring with cameras, but you need sensors to protect your main points of entry or any camera blind spots.
+The keypad makes it easier to arm or disarm your system, and the range extender ensures your devices work across larger homes' total square footage.

-Other Ring or "Works with Ring" products can be expensive, however, and the Ring Security starter packs are comparable in price to our other picks' entry-level bundles.
-However, for a security system that relies on video monitoring for a large home without costing a fortune, Ring should be your first choice.
+If you do buy cameras, Ring gives you a ton of options.
+Among the best indoor security cameras, the Ring Stick-Up Cam remains our top pick for its versatility and quality, working both indoors and out, while the Ring Indoor Cam will save you money if you're sticking it on a shelf.
+With the best outdoor security cameras, the Ring Spotlight Cam Battery and Ring Floodlight Cam Plus Wired will illuminate your yard at night.
+The Floodlight captures more ground, while the Spotlight version provides more versatility wherever it's installed.
+Overall, Ring cameras offer solid quality at affordable prices.

 Pros:

-- Cheapest video monitoring service
+- Cheap video monitoring service

 - Free app for self-monitoring

-- Great indoor, outdoor and multi-use cams
+- Great indoor, outdoor, and multi-use cams

 - Neighbors app for local crime alerts